patrickspencer/sql_practice_running/heros/README.md

 - Compare the numbers at the end of the year to the beginning of the year.
 (You can assume beginning of the year has FromDate = NULL and the end of the year as ToDate = NULL)
+- Which leaders had at least one follower?
+Order from highest number of followers to lowest.
+- How many times did people change from good to evil (or vice versa)?
+- Do you get more promotions (sidekick -> hero vs. crony -> villain ) on the good side or the bad side?
+- Which happens more often?
+Civilians going to the good or the bad side?
+(Don’t count retirement).